 But remember, chocolate can be high in sugar and fat, so enjoy it in moderation.
 If you’re going to indulge, choose chocolate that is at least 70% cocoa.

-So there you have it – our 10 picks for foods that help reduce joint pain and inflammation.
+So there you have it – our 14 recommended foods to reduce joint pain and build strong bones.
 Of course, there are some DON’Ts when it comes to eating for joint health.
 Pay careful attention to the effects of foods that can be linked to inflammation:

-Despite well-intended prevention efforts, sports injuries, joint pain in the back, knee, hip, spine and other parts of the body can occur.
-If you find yourself in need of expert orthopaedic care, we’re here to help.
+Despite well-intended prevention efforts, sports injuries and chronic joint pain can occur.
+If you find yourself in need of orthopaedic expertise, we’re here to help.

-Our locations in Raleigh, Cary, Morrisville and Holly Springs are conveniently located to serve patients from across the Triangle.
+With locations in Cary, Morrisville and Holly Springs, we serve patients throughout the Triangle.